 Depending on the location, First Picks season takes place at different times of the year.
 In our Ontario greenhouses (that do not have HPS lights), First Picks season takes place for 2-3 weeks in the month of March.
 In our Ohio greenhouse, First Picks season takes place throughout the month of September.

-In our newest Ontario greenhouse, set to start growing the first week of May 2019, we are expecting First Picks season to start in mid-June.
+In our newest Ontario greenhouse, we are expecting First Picks season to start in mid-June.
 This means that our team will be picking Tomatoes in this state-of-the-art greenhouse from mid-June until late next spring!

 How long does it take to get to our first picks of the season?